 Halyna Gabrielczak, Yuliia Kutsokon, Volodymyr Yuryshynets and Yuriy Kvach Aquatic Conservation: Marine and Freshwater Ecosystems 35(5) (2025) https://doi.org/10.1002/aqc.70150

-Effect of hypoxia and acidification on metabolic rate of Ponto-Caspian gobies and their native competitors in the context of climate change
+Competitive interactions for food resources between invasive Ponto-Caspian gobies and their native competitors in the context of global warming

 Public information use—are invasive demersal fish species more effective than natives?